 When I design, I focus on the best practices in WordPress: optimize images, reduce plugins, watch out for needless bells and whistlers, etc. I try to balance aesthetics, function, and speed.
 Top scores on site speed tests don’t matter if you’ve had to strip away everything to get them!
 With that in mind, let’s take a look at some data.

-Desktop results before, on my old theme.
+Desktop results before, on my old theme:

-Desktop results after the change.
+Desktop results after the change:

-Mobile results on the old theme (ouch!).
+Mobile results on the old theme (ouch!):

-Mobile results after.
+Mobile results after advanced editing:

 As you can see, a theme change and other site adjustments made a big difference in my speed scores.
-In the end, I’m pleased with the change.

 Along with the theme change, I opted to keep my branding the same.
 If you love your branding, you can keep it!
 I used the same colors and fonts, which gives returning visitors a familiar feel but the overall impression is updated and fresh.

-Are you ready for a WordPress theme change?
+Are you ready for a WordPress update?